michaelnisi/fanboy-http/README.md

-# fanboy-http - fanboy HTTP API
+# fanboy-http - search iTunes for podcast feeds

 **fanboy-http** is an HTTP/1.1 API for cached searching and looking up of feeds in the iTunes store.